wallarm/product-documentation/docs/latest/user-guides/rules/wallarm-mode-rule.md

 To set a filtration mode, create a *Set filtration mode* rule and select the appropriate mode.

-The filtration mode can take one of the following values:
+The filtration mode can take one of the following [values](../../admin-en/configure-wallarm-mode.md#available-filtration-modes):

 * **Default**: the system will work in accordance with the parameters specified in the NGINX configuration files.
-* **Disable**: the analysis and filtration of requests are disabled completely.
+* **Disable**: analysis and filtration of requests are turned off, except for requests originating from IPs on the [denylist](../ip-lists/denylist.md).
+Requests from denylisted IPs are blocked (but not shown in the interface).
-* **Monitoring**: the requests are analyzed and displayed in the interface but they are not blocked even if they are originated from [denylisted](../ip-lists/denylist.md) IPs.
+* **Monitoring**: requests are analyzed and displayed in the interface, but they are not blocked unless they originate from denylisted IPs.
+Requests from denylisted IPs are blocked (but not shown in the interface).
 * **Safe blocking**: malicious requests are blocked only if they are originated from [graylisted IPs](../ip-lists/graylist.md).
 * **Blocking**: malicious requests are blocked and displayed in the interface.